 Be aware that Shopify’s centralized management structure may present some challenges.
 Shopify may not meet your needs if you’re looking for a more flexible eCommerce platform that gives you access to the store’s source code.

 WooCommerce is an online storefront add-on for the WordPress CMS.
-Being that WordPress is used by roughly 40% of all websites, WooCommerce is a natural fit for many online shops.
+Being that WordPress is used by roughly 40% of all websites (according to the latest WordPress statistics), WooCommerce is a natural fit for many online shops.

 Since WooCommerce is an open-source eCommerce platform, you can view and modify its source code as much as you like.
 You are free to make any changes to the code that you see appropriate to alter its functionality.